Friday, November 28, 2025

 What this movie pulls off from the very start is the angst and the dark, mysterious atmosphere as the parents suffer, namely Josh Brolin's character, Archer, who lost his son, Matthew.
 You see his struggles and how he does not handle it well at all in some cases, but then as the mystery unfolds, you see his wits start to come into play and you see he is far more resourceful than he looked.
 As an architect, he is able to measure distance, radius and he is able to decipher the direction the children were running from the camera footage capturing it.

 Even the crackhead character is played very well by Austin Abrams, and I hope to have a good review of his upcoming Resident Evil movie (but I hold out no hope).
 You see the lies he tells to score a hit and then you see that he is also just trying to do the right thing while also scoring a lot of drugs in the process.
-His exploits with Justine's ex, the roughed up cop played by Alden Ehrenreich, who is showing acting chops far beyond his debut as Han Solo in that disaster Solo Movie.
+He has some very strange exploits with Justine's ex, the roughed up cop played by Alden Ehrenreich, who is showing acting chops far beyond his debut as Han Solo in that disaster Solo Movie.
 The two of them seriously rough each other up, especially when the crackhead's needles seem to find a way to connect to the questionably moraled police officer.

 The sequences of horror are what really bring this movie to the green spotlight.
 It is so refreshing to see a proper build up with a proper payoff that you probably did not see coming.
 It was obvious from the start that this was going to be supernatural, but how it pulled it off was very surprising.
 The villain of this film is very apparent, but her methods are shocking and she lacks any sort of moral compass throughout the entire runtime.
 The killings are brutal, gruesome and they are very loud.
 The more this plot unfolds, the more horrible the implecations.
 There are lines that this movie thankfully does not show, but they are unfortunately quite impending.